Country of origin

 deflector.
-The M16A2 has been adopted by the US Army in 1982 and by the US Marine Corps in 1983.
-Soon it became the standard improved version, fitted with Picatinny-type rail instead of the carrying handle, which accepts a variety of scopes.
-A detachable carrying handle can still be installed.
-Weapon's trigger mechanism has a semi- and full-auto modes only;
+The M16A2 has been adopted by the US Army in

-similar to the M16A3, however has a three-round burst mode instead of
+1982 and by the US Marine Corps in 1983.
+Soon it became the standard-issue rifle. improved version, fitted with Picatinny-type rail instead of the carrying handle, which accepts a variety of scopes.
+It comes detachable carrying handle with built-in sights Weapon's trigger mechanism has a semi- and full-auto modes only.
+Only a relatively similar to the M16A3, however has a three-round burst mode instead of